yunik1004/SAiD/script/README.md

                         Directory of the audio data --output_dir OUTPUT_DIR
-                        Directory of the outputs --prediction_type PREDICTION_TYPE
-                        Prediction type of the scheduler function, 'epsilon', 'sample', or 'v_prediction' --num_steps NUM_STEPS
+                        Directory of the outputs --num_steps NUM_STEPS
                         Number of inference steps --strength STRENGTH   How much to paint --guidance_scale GUIDANCE_SCALE
                         Guidance scale
-  --eta ETA             Eta for DDIMScheduler, between [0, 1] --fps FPS             FPS of the blendshape coefficients sequence --divisor_unet DIVISOR_UNET
+  --eta ETA             Eta for DDIMScheduler, between [0, 1] --device DEVICE       GPU/CPU device
-                        Length of the blendshape coefficients sequence should be divided by this number --device DEVICE       GPU/CPU device
   --num_repeats NUM_REPEATS
                         Number of repetitions in inference for each audio